-Your employer is responsible for providing you with a clean and liveable environment for which you can "call home."
-This rooms needs to be adequately ventilated and heated and the door should be equipped with a lock and safety bolt from within the room for your use.
+Your employer is responsible for providing you with a clean and liveable environment for which you can “call home.”
+This room needs to be adequately ventilated and heated, and the door should be equipped with a lock and safety bolt from within the room for your use.
 The corresponding key to the door lock should only be provided to you.

 Duration of Employment

-Your employer will outline your intended start and end date which should also be reflected in his advertisement and recruitment information.
-Further, this date should also be reflected on the labour market opinion.
+Your employer will outline your intended start and end date, which should also be reflected in his advertisement and recruitment information.
+Further, this date should also be reflected in the labour market opinion.
 You must agree to the start and end date.
 If your employer wishes to keep you beyond the approved time, you will need to draft a new contract and have it approved etc.